 problems can you foresee in this position?

-(The interviewer should look for indications of the applicant's ability to separate himself or herself from the other drivers when carrying out the duties of a state-certified instructor and his or her ability to support management.)
+(The interviewer should look for indications of the applicant's ability to separate themself from the other drivers when carrying out the duties of a state-certified instructor and their ability to support management.)

 - What if you completed a check ride with a fellow employee

 who also happened to be a close personal friend, and during

 the check ride you discovered a problem in their driving,

 and when you discuss the problem with the driver they ask

 you to keep it between friends and not make mention of it or